pharmaDB/scoring_data_processor/README.md

 ![Mongo Express Labels Info](./assets/mongo_express.png)

-To load the json collection files into the docker container, after running `docker-compose up` per the docker and MongoDB setup [here](https://github.com/pharmaDB/etl_pipeline), find the docker container using `docker ps -a`.
+To load the a stale-state json collection files (current as of 2021-05-12) into the docker container, after running `docker-compose up` per the docker and MongoDB setup [here](https://github.com/pharmaDB/etl_pipeline), find the docker container using `docker ps -a`.
 Assuming that `docker ps -a` indicates that `mongo_local` is the name of the docker container that is running MongoDB, then confirm that `MONGODB_HOST` and `MONGODB_PORT` from `.env` matches the address and port underneath `PORTS` of `docker ps -a` for `mongo_local`.

+Then uncompress both `database_latest.tar.gz` and `processed_log.tar.gz` in the `resources/` folder.
+This should create `resources/database_latest` and `resources/processed_log` folders.

-Then you may use either of the following two sets of commands to loads the test collections into the databases:
+Then you may use either of the following two sets of commands to loads the latest collections into the databases:

 ```
 docker cp resources/database_latest/labels.json mongo_local:.